Why Does My Hair Feel Sticky After Washing?

 How do I know if I have product build-up?

-You will be able to notice that you have product build-up in your hair and on your scalp if your hair appears quite dull.
-This is because your hair is not receiving the essential oils and nutrients it needs, and it loses its shine and luster.
+You will notice product buildup in your hair and on your scalp if your hair appears quite dull.

 What vitamins help with greasy hair?

-Up Next: Can You Use A Wet Brush On Dry Hair?
+Can You Use A Wet Brush On Dry Hair?